dotnet/csharplang/proposals/extensions_v2.md

     // Constructor form:
     public SomeType<X>() for SomeType<X>

+    // Event form:
+    // Note: would have to be the add/remove form.  field-backed events would not be possible. public event Action E<X> for SomeType<X> { add { } remove { } }

     // *Static* extension method (not possible today).
 Called as `Assert.Boo("", "")` public static bool Boo(string s1, string s2) for Assert { }
 }
 ```